Skip to main content

 Study Design

 The preferred design is a randomized, double-blind study of at least two doses for each age and/or weight-based cohort.
-This recommendation comes with an important caveat: When the study drug is already approved for use in an adult population, the risks of randomizing pediatric subjects with active disease to placebo may outweigh the potential benefits of study enrollment.
+This recommendation comes with an important caveat: When the study drug is already approved for use in an adult population, the risks of randomizing pediatric participants with active disease to placebo may outweigh the potential benefits of study enrollment.
 A placebo arm in such a study would not be appropriate under the subpart D regulations.[iii],[iv] Therefore, sponsors interested in pursuing an active comparator study should discuss the design with the appropriate review division.

 The FDA recommends a minimum 52-week blinded treatment period for drugs that are administered chronically.
 This is needed to assess early efficacy and durability of response over time, and to ensure adequate data concerning safety of longer-term exposure.